aemann01/necrobiome/README.md

 # necrobiome

-This repository describes the analysis performed in the paper /////.
+This repository describes the analysis performed in the paper *Tarone et al.* ///////.

 ## Setup